danielharrell/open-eyes-lect-2017-18/Open.md

 everyday use.
 But what about those deeper moments of speech, when we talk of eyes being opened?
 Or hearts?
 Or minds?
 Or again the proverbial door, always open to a friend?
-Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best half-comprehends.
+Here we use the word "open" for a positive condition, a state of being, which any negative definition at best half-comprehends.
 And to ask about the meaning of "open", then, is to ask about the meaning of hospitality,